Josehokec/CERMeetsDS/readMe.md

-# When Complex Event Recognition Meets Disaggregated Storage
+# When Complex Event Recognition Meets Cloud-Native Architectures

-Complex Event Recognition, abbreviated as CER

-Disaggregated Storage, abbreviated as DS
+## Background

+Complex Event Recognition (CER) aims to detect a predefined pattern composed of multiple primitive events.

+Cloud-native architectures aim to decouple and pool computing and storage resources, enabling independent scaling.
+Since it offers elasticity, availability, and cost efficiency, many database vendors are migrating their products to cloud-native architectures.
+We highlight that cloud-native technology is a major trend in data storage and querying.

+When CER is implemented on cloud-native architectures, the network often becomes a performance bottleneck.
+Thus, in this paper, we address the following question:
+**how can we design an efficient pulling strategy to retrieve events from multiple storage nodes, so that compute nodes can minimize query latency for CER?**

 ## Insight
-According to prior research work, when disaggregating compute and storage resources, network becomes bottleneck.
-Thus, when processing CER queries, our key insight is to minimize the network overhead during compute node pulls events from storage nodes.
+When processing CER queries, our key insight is to minimize the network overhead during compute node pulls events from storage nodes.
 Low network overhead can be achieved by transmitting as few events as possible, i.e., identifying the shortest time intervals that contain matches and transmit only events within those intervals.